MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/chkdsk.md

 ---
 title: chkdsk
-description: Reference topic for the chkdsk command, which checks the file system and file system metadata of a volume for logical and physical errors. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the chkdsk command, which checks the file system and file system metadata of a volume for logical and physical errors. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article